R-Ahmed-Khan/acm_mpc_drones/README.md

 **Presentation:** [Final Presentation Link](https://your-presentation-link.com)

 ## Problem Statement
-The primary objective of this project is to develop a control system for a quadrotor drone that can achieve precise point stabilization and trajectory tracking.
-Quadrotors are widely used in various applications such as aerial photography, surveillance, and delivery services.
+The primary objective of this project is to develop a control system for fully non-linear quadrotor system that can achieve following tasks:
+- Fast point Stabilization
+- Follow trajectory to pass through gates precisely
+- Avoid obstacles using state constraints
+Quadrotors are widely used in various applications such as aerial photography, surveillance, delivery services and sports such as drone racing.
 However, their nonlinear dynamics and the presence of external disturbances make control a challenging task.

 ### Importance
-Developing a robust control system for quadrotors is crucial as it enhances their performance and reliability in real-world applications.
-Efficient and precise control can lead to significant advancements in automation and autonomous systems.
+In the thrilling realm of drone racing, where split-second decisions determine victory, the need for precision control systems is paramount.
+This project focuses on harnessing Model Predictive Control (MPC) techniques tailored specifically for drone racing.
+By addressing the challenges of achieving rapid and precise point stabilization, as well as accurate trajectory following amidst high-speed maneuvers, this endeavor lays the groundwork for advancements in competitive drone racing.
+Moreover, by integrating obstacle avoidance strategies, the project expands the horizons of MPC applications in this intense sport.
+The insights gained from this project pave the way for future innovations, offering the potential to revolutionize the landscape of drone racing with cutting-edge algorithms and strategies.
+Additionally, addressing the nonlinear dynamics and external disturbances inherent in quadrotor systems is vital for ensuring safe and reliable operation in real-world scenarios.

 ## Results
 The implemented MPC controller successfully stabilizes the drone at the desired point and follows specified trajectories.
 The results include:
-- Accurate position tracking in 3D space.
+- Position tracking in 3D space.
 - Stability in orientation and velocity.
-- Visualization of the drone's state over time.

 ### Visual Aids
 The following plots illustrate the performance of the MPC controller: